-Learning how to play a great guitar solo is not only fun, but super satisfying.
+Learning how to play some of the greatest guitar solos of all time is not only fun but super satisfying.
 The melody and feel of certain solos just make them stand out from others and can draw people in.
 It doesn’t matter how technically complicated a solo is but rather how it is played, which can separate the good from the great.
 Some of the best solos are considered easy guitar solos, while on the other hand, some are extremely difficult.

 In this post, I decided to create an extensive list of some of the best guitar solos you need to learn and broke them down into three separate sections:

-In each section, I’ve compiled a list of 25 of what I consider to be the best guitar solos and linked to a variety of online resources to help you learn them.
-As you may have already noticed, the table below includes 4 columns:
+In each section, I’ve compiled a list of 17 of what I consider to be the best guitar solos of all time.

 If you prefer to learn a new song by tab, I’d highly recommend using the Guitar Pro tabs whenever available as it can definitely help you get a better feel for the timing of each tab and provide you with more tools to learn solos and songs much faster.